 Abstract

 The exocrine structure is significantly affected by diabetes because of endocrine structure-function disorder within the pancreas.
-Exocrine pancreatic dysfunction (EPD) is the general name of the malabsorption process resulting from inadequate production, release, decreased activation, or and insufficient enzymatic degradation of enzymes required for digestion from pancreatic acinar cells.
-It is important to diagnose patients both early and correctly, since there may be both macro- and micro-nutrient deficiency in EPD.
+Exocrine pancreatic dysfunction (EPD) is the general name of the malabsorption process resulting from inadequate production, release, decreased activation, and/or insufficient degradation of enzymes required for digestion from pancreatic acinar cells.
+It is important to diagnose patients early and correctly, since there may be both macro- and micro-nutrient deficiency in EPD.
 In this paper, EPD, the diabetes-EPD relationship, and the predictive, effective factors affecting the emergence of EPD are briefly explained and summarized with contemporary literature and our experienced based on clinical, lab, and radiological findings.

 Key words: Exocrine pancreas; Diabetes mellitus; Fecal elastase; Malabsorption; Chronic complication